g-vansh/g-vansh.github.io/_pages/about.md

 Teaching is another excellent way of learning for me and I have greatly enjoyed and benefited from being an undergraduate [teaching assistant](http://vanshg.me/teaching/) for various CS courses at Cornell.

 Outside of academia, I am passionate about studying and exploring cities & transit systems.
-Please do visit [this map](http://vanshg.me/portfolio/) for my to see all the cities I have been to!